Sample Debugger Sessions

 File "/tmp/make.txt.sh" written.

-We can issue a shell command cat -n /tmp/make.txt.sh to see what was written.
+We can issue the shell command cat -n /tmp/make.txt.sh to see what was written.
 See shell.

 remake<7> shell cat -n /tmp/make.txt.sh